 While taking on debt to pay for college is common, don’t forget that you must pay back loans.
 Ideally, your total student loan debt shouldn’t exceed the salary you expect to earn in your first year of work after college.
 One way to estimate your potential salary is by taking a look at the U.S. Bureau of Labor Statistics website.

-Take your time reading and considering your financial aid offer letters and weighing them along with other information you’ve gathered.
+Take your time reading and considering your financial aid offer letters and weighing them along with the other information you’ve gathered.
 Make the right choice for yourself now — and for yourself after graduation.